 Christ, under the Father, still selects and raises up His leaders today!
 Then God blesses the efforts of His chosen leader, who then selects others, who in turn select others, and so forth, as this Church—God’s Church—grows in size!

 This final quote describes an incident, in which Mr. Armstrong had a dream he felt was intended to reveal an important lesson to him and the Church.
-It occurred shortly after the period in the 1970s (referenced earlier, when liberal leaders sought to inject democracy into the Church), and inspired the title of my book Except the Lord Build the House:
+It occurred shortly after the period in the 1970s (referenced earlier, when liberal leaders sought to inject democracy into the Church), and inspired the title of one of my first books Except the Lord Build the House:

 “I awakened considerably impressed with the dream.
 Was God revealing to me that too many within the Church membership are leaving God out of the picture?—in their own minds putting God out of the Church?…that the people should say to God, ‘This is our Church, God, we want you to get out of the Church and leave us alone.
 We will run this Church our way!’
 I awakened impressed that too many of our people are leaving God and Christ out of His Church, and trying to make it our Church—the church of the people, and not the Church of God!